-A3.1.1 Table A3.1 gives examples of dissimilar materials in contact with one another and Table A3.2 gives examples of coating used in DCSS.
-Tables A3.3 and A3.4 (33) give examples of some components, and the types of materials used in the primary confinement vessel and basket assemblies for some DCSS.
+A3.1.1 Tables A3.3 and A3.4 (33) give examples on some components, basket assemblies and the types of materials used in the primary confinement vessel for some DCSS.
 Typical materials that penetrate shell lids, etc. are shown in Table A3.5 (33), and materials used for lifting devices are shown in Table A3.6.
 Examples of materials used in gamma and neutron shielding are shown in Table A3.7.
 The vessel consists of a metal shell with one to three metal lids sealed by multi-pass welds or by bolts with metal seals.
 Each of these materials may have reactions relating to exposure time to high temperatures, irradiation and hydrogen effects.
-These reactions
+These reactions should be analyzed for the specific materials used in a given ISFSI in terms of stability and performance of intended function.